Terra Nova Expedition: Aftermath

+Héroes de la Antártida (Heroes of the Antarctica), a song from the album Descanso dominical (1988) by the spanish pop band Mecano and composed by José María Cano, is based on the story of the Terra Nova Expedition.
+The lyrics of the song's chorus ask: "Who remembers Captain Scott?".

 Scientific legacy

 The scientific contributions of the expedition were long overshadowed by the deaths of Scott and his party.
 The 12 scientists who participated—the largest Antarctic scientific team of its time—made important discoveries in zoology, botany, geology, glaciology, and meteorology.
 The Terra Nova returned to England with over 2,100 plants, animals, and fossils, over 400 of which were new to science.
 Discoveries of the fossil plant Glossopteris—also found in Australia, New Zealand, Africa, and India—supported the ideas that the climate of Antarctica was formerly warm enough to support trees, and that Antarctica was once united to the other landmasses.
 Before the expedition, glaciers had been studied only in Europe.
 The meteorological data collected was the longest unbroken weather record in the early twentieth century, providing baselines for current assessments of climate change.
-In 1920, former Terra Nova geographer Frank Debenham and geologist Raymond Priestley founded the Scott Polar Research Institute at the University of Cambridge, which houses the greatest library of polar research.
+In 1920, former Terra Nova geographer Frank Debenham and geologist Raymond Priestley founded the Scott Polar Research Institute at the University of Cambridge, which houses a major library of polar research.